 A. There will be a final world ruler (36).
-Notice again his description in verse 36, "The king will do as he pleases [KJV 'according to his will'].
-He will exalt and magnify himself above every god and will say unheard-of things [KJV 'marvelous things'] against the God of gods.
-He will be successful until the time of wrath is completed [KJV 'and shall prosper till the indignation be accomplished'], for what has been determined must take place."
+Notice his description in v 36, "And the king shall do according to his will; and he shall exalt himself, and magnify himself above every god, and shall speak marvelous things against the God of gods, and shall prosper till the indignation be accomplished; for that which is determined shall be done."